themains/know_your_ip/README.rst

 Documentation
 -------------

-For more information please visit the `project documentation page <http://know-your-ip.readthedocs.io/en/latest/>`__.
+For more information, please see `project documentation <http://know-your-ip.readthedocs.io/en/latest/>`__.

 Authors
 ----------